How to build a marketplace app

 Submit to store

 You’ve tested your app and are happy with the first version of your marketplace.
-Time to make it public for your chosen audience!
+Time to make it public!

 Submitting a new app to an app store has specific guidelines depending on the platform.
 Here are the guidelines for iOS (App Store) and Android (Google Play Store).
 It may take anything from a few hours to several days for your app to be approved.
 Why not build a nice web landing page and a blog for your app and set up tracking in the meantime?
 Here are a few useful articles for how to track your key marketplace metrics and grow your marketplace.